nicholaspatten/SVGit4Me-local-only/linkedin-post.md

 **🏠 What makes it different?**
-✅ **Two ways to use**: Local Docker (100% private) OR cloud demo (quick testing) ✅ **Professional engines**: VTracer (Rust-based) + Potrace for different image types ✅ **Mobile optimized**: Auto-resize, progressive retry, extended timeouts ✅ **Zero vendor lock-in**: Open source, runs anywhere
+✅ **Two ways to use**: Local Docker (100% private) OR cloud demo (quick testing) ✅ **Professional engines**: VTracer (Rust-based) + Potrace for different image types ✅ **Desktop optimized**: Best performance and reliability on desktop browsers ✅ **Zero vendor lock-in**: Open source, runs anywhere

 **⚡ Why this approach matters:**